CosmosContracts/testnets/STARPORT.md

 starport network chain join [chainID] --nightly
 ```

 Follow the prompts to provide information about the validator.
-Starport will download the source code of the blockchain node, build, initialize and create and send two proposals to SPN: to add an account and to add a validator with self-delegation.
+Starport will download the source code of the blockchain node, build, initialize, and send two proposals to SPN: to add an account and to add a validator with self-delegation.
 By running a `join` command you act as a "validator".
 When filling out the required parameters ensure to include the **'stake'** word after the required values for the inputs to be accepted.
 If the terminal gets an error or hangs then you can also try: `starport network chain join [chainID] --nightly --keyring-backend "test"`

 Be sure to write down your seed phrase, you'll need to add your key to junod to interact with the chain.